juzoff/Factors-Influencing-Airbnb-Pricing-in-Barcelona-A-Predictive-Analysis-Using-Linear-Regression/README.md

 ![residualplot](https://github.com/user-attachments/assets/5d68181e-f06f-474a-88fe-2deba2b11de7)

-- Feature Significance: Identifed significant predictors (with p-values < 0.10) based on the model's summary, and created a new model with only these significant features.
+- Feature Significance: Identify significant predictors (with p-values < 0.10) based on the model's summary, and create a second linear model with only these significant features.

 ## •	2.3.
 Multicollinearity Assessment and Attribute Refinement
 - Variance Inflation Factor (VIF) Calculation: Evaluated multicollinearity in the dataset by calculating VIF for each feature in the model.